 Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice?).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine There is no coinsurance, copayment, or deductible for pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost sharing.
-We also cover some vaccines under our Part D prescription drug benefit.
+In-Network Immunizations There is no coinsurance.
+Covered Medicare Part B services include: copayment, or deductible for pneumonia, influenza, Hepatitis Pneumonia vaccine B, and COVID-19 vaccines.
+Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary For other Medicare-covered Hepatitis B vaccine if you are at high or intermediate risk of vaccines (if you are at risk and getting Hepatitis B they meet Medicare Part B coverage rules), please refer to COVID-19 vaccine the Medicare Part B prescription Other vaccines if you are at risk and they meet Medicare drugs section of this chart for applicable cost sharing.
+Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Some Part B drugs require prior authorization to be covered.
+Out-of-Network \$0 copay for Medicare-covered pneumonia, influenza, Covid-19, and Hepatitis B vaccines.
+For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost sharing.

-Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care

+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-You are covered for 210 days for Medicare-covered inpatient hospital stays.
-For Medicare-covered admissions, per admission: \$0 copay per day, for days 1 to 90 for hospital care. \$0 copay per day, for days 91 to 210 for additional days.
-Original Medicare covers 90 days of acute inpatient hospital care.
+You are covered for 120 days for Medicare-covered inpatient hospital stays.

+For Medicare-covered admissions, per admission: \$175 copay per day, for days 1 to 5 and \$0 copay per day, for days 6 to 90 for hospital care. \$0 copay per day, for days 91 to 120 for additional days.\

+\Original Medicare covers 90 days of acute inpatient hospital care.
 Our plan offers additional days of inpatient hospital stays when medically necessary.
 Cost share, if any, for these days does not apply to your out-of-pocket maximum.

 Lifetime Reserve Days \$0 copay per day.

 Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
 Members have a total of 60 reserve days that can be used during their lifetime.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.